avnlp/avnlp.github.io/README.md

 **Paper:** [Optimizer Inclusions](https://github.com/avnlp/hyperparameter-tuning/blob/main/paper/optimizer_inclusions.pdf)

-The choice of optimization algorithm for training Large Language Models (LLMs) significantly impacts both training speed and final predictive performance.
-In this paper, we demonstrate the critical importance of hyperparameter tuning protocols in optimizer comparisons for LLMs.
+- The choice of optimization algorithm for training Large Language Models (LLMs) significantly impacts both training speed and final predictive performance.

-Our research reveals that inclusion relationships between optimizers play a crucial role in practice and consistently predict optimizer performance.
-Contrary to conventional wisdom, we find that when carefully tuned, adaptive gradient methods such as Adam never underperform simpler optimizers like momentum or stochastic gradient descent (SGD).
-Our experiments show that more general optimizers consistently outperform their special cases, highlighting the practical significance of inclusion relationships between optimizers.

-We illustrate the sensitivity of optimizer comparisons to hyperparameter tuning protocols by examining previous experimental evaluations.
-Our results demonstrate how changes in tuning protocols can significantly alter optimizer rankings for a given workload (model and dataset pair).
-Notably, as more effort is invested in tuning, optimizer rankings stabilize according to their inclusion relationships.
-To validate our findings, we conducted extensive hyperparameter tuning across three NLP tasks: Sentiment Analysis, Question Answering, and Text Summarization.
-We utilized well-known foundational language models and fine-tuned them on various datasets for each task.
+- To illustrate the sensitivity of optimizer comparisons to hyperparameter tuning protocols, we conducted extensive hyperparameter tuning across three NLP tasks: Sentiment Analysis, Question Answering, and Text Summarization.

-For Sentiment Analysis, we used Financial Phrasebank, StockTwits, and FinGPT-Sentiment datasets.
+- For Sentiment Analysis, we used Financial Phrasebank, StockTwits, and FinGPT-Sentiment datasets.
 Question Answering experiments were conducted on SQuAD, CoQA, and FIQA datasets, while Summarization tasks employed Multi-News and BillSum datasets.
+- We fine-tuned DistilBERT, BERT, and FinBERT models for Sentiment Analysis on the StockTwits and Financial PhraseBank dataset, while DistilBERT, BERT, RoBERTa were fine-tuned for Question Answering on the CoQA and SQuAD dataset.
+For Text Summarization, BART, DistillBART, and T5 models were fine-tuned on the BillSum and Multi-News dataset.
-Using these fine-tuned models, we demonstrate the inclusion relationships for a range of optimizers, including Adam, RMSProp, Nesterov Accelerated Gradient (NAG), SGD with momentum, and vanilla SGD.
+- Using these fine-tuned models, we demonstrated the inclusion relationships for a range of optimizers, including Adam, RMSProp, Nesterov Accelerated Gradient (NAG), SGD with momentum, and vanilla SGD.
-Our findings underscore that the differences between optimizers are entirely captured by their update rules and hyperparameters, with more expressive optimizers consistently outperforming their less expressive counterparts as hyperparameter tuning approaches optimality.